ondata/tinythings/README.md

-# 🧰 Small Tools Collection
+# ✨ Tiny Things Collection

-A collection of small tools you can use directly from your browser.
+A collection of small things: tools, data, guides, and experiments — all accessible from your browser.

-## 🔎 Tools
+## 🧰 Tools

 - [DeepWiki Helper](./deepwiki/)
   Open any GitHub repo in [DeepWiki](https://deepwiki.com) with a simple bookmarklet.

 ## 📌 About

-Made with ❤️ by [onData](https://ondata.substack.com) and friends.
+Made with ❤️ by [onData](https://ondata.substack.com) and friends